 Harper Lee was an American author, well-known for her best-selling novel To Kill A Mockingbird, which helped to give a voice to disenfranchised African American people in the South as they struggled for equality.

 Harper Lee was born Nelle Harper Lee and raised in Monroeville, Alabama.
 One of her closest childhood friends was Truman Capote, author of In Cold Blood and Breakfast at Tiffany’s.
 She based many of the characters in her best-selling novel To Kill A Mockingbird on people and observations from her childhood.
 Her father, Frances Cunningham, was a lawyer and served in the Alabama State Legislature, just like Atticus Finch.
 She based her character Charles Baker Harris (Dill) on Capote.
 Scout was loosely based on her own childhood version of herself.

 The original manuscript for To Kill A Mockingbird was locked away by Lee’s publisher until 2015.
 While it is not as well-written as the final draft, it portrays Scout as a grown woman and Atticus as a man of questionable prejudice, like the other Southern white men of his time.
-The evolution of the novel is interesting to compare.
-Lee did not write any other novels before her death in 2016.
+The evolution of the novel is interesting to compare, and the manuscript was published under the title Go Set A Watchman shortly before Lee's death in 2016.

 “You never really understand a person until you consider things from his point of view—until you climb into his skin and walk around in it.”